ClayMack/Stock-Analysis/README.md

 ## Summary:

 As we see in this project, there are advantages to refactoring the code we originally wrote.
-The obvious one is speed. by simplifing complext code that performes duplicate iterations the array of tickers, we can dramatically shorten the run time of the macro.
+The obvious one is speed.
+By simplifing complext code, you can dramatically shorten the run time of a macro.
 Secondly, refractoring can make the code easier to understand.
-This can make problematic bugs easier to spot and can lead to further performance enhancements.
-Especially in complex macros.
+This can make problematic bugs easier to spot, and it can lead to further performance enhancements.
 At the same time there could be disadvantages of refractoring code.
-If the code is very long, there could be bugs that develope from tweaks in early steps.
-This could lead to errors in the functions if a subroutine contains a bug that could later be recalled into another subroutine.
+If the code is very long, there could be bugs that develope from the refactoring if a subroutine contains a bug that later gets recalled into another subroutine.
+This could lead to calculation errors in macros.

 While the original VBA script was logically sound and ran without error.
-It was slower, and if the dataset was orders of magnitude larger, it could have resulted in overall performance degradation.
-Given the project at hand, this performance increase may not have been worth the effort.
+It was slower, and if the dataset was much larger, it could have resulted in overall performance degradation.
+Given the project at hand, this performance increase may not have been worth the effort as there was less than a second speed increase.